 Both the Company and Blackstone consider the basis on which the expenses were previously allocated to be a reasonable reflection of the utilization of services provided to or the benefit received by the Company during the periods presented prior to October 1, 2015.
 The allocations may not, however, reflect the expense the Company would have incurred as an independent, publicly traded company for the periods presented.
 Actual costs that may have been incurred if PJT Partners had been a stand-alone company would depend on a number of factors, including the chosen organizational structure, which functions were outsourced or performed by employees and strategic decisions made in areas such as information technology and infrastructure.
 Following the spin-off, the Company has been performing these functions using its own resources or purchased services.
-For an interim period, however, some of these functions may continue to be provided by Blackstone, pursuant to a transition services agreement for a period of 24 months with the option for Blackstone or the Company to terminate any given service with 60 days' notice.
-See Note 10.
-"Transactions with Related Parties" for further information on services provided by Blackstone to the Company for the three and six months ended June 30, 2016.
+For an interim period, however, some of these functions may continue to be provided by Blackstone, pursuant to a transition services agreement for a period of 24 months with the option for Blackstone to the Company for the three and nine months ended September 30, 2016.